 Similarities between Canada and Mongolia abound: cold climates, vast landscapes with small populations, large and powerful neighbours, abundant mineral resources and outwardly-oriented governments.
 Canada and Mongolia have a cooperative bilateral relationship which includes significant Canadian investment interests in the mining sector.
 Both sides are seeking to expand bilateral and multilateral ties.

-Although Canada recognized Mongolia in 1964, diplomatic relations were not established until November 30, 1973.
+Canada recognised Mongolia in 1964 and diplomatic relations were established on November 30, 1973.

 Canada’s main commercial interest in Mongolia is mining investment.
 Canada is the second-largest source of foreign investment in Mongolia after China.
 Efforts are underway to expand bilateral trade into new sectors such as agriculture, and construction.
-In support of these efforts, bilateral cooperation memoranda of understanding have been signed with Mongolian agencies by Agriculture and Agri-Food Canada and the Standards Council of Canada.
+In support of these efforts, bilateral cooperation memoranda of understanding have been signed with Mongolian agencies by Agriculture and Agri-Food Canada, the Standards Council of Canada and the Canadian Commercial Corporation.
 Negotiations are also underway to conclude a Foreign Investment Promotion and Protection Agreement (FIPA).

 In 2006, Mongolia opened its Independent Authority on Anti-Corruption.
 It is also making sincere efforts to protect and promote the human rights of Mongolians.
-In July 2011, Mongolia assumed the chair of the Community of Democracies, an international organization in which Canada chairs a working group on enabling and protecting civil society.
+From July 2011 to July 2013, Mongolia assumed the chair of the Community of Democracies, an international organization in which Canada chairs a working group on enabling and protecting civil society.

 Canada assists Mongolia in addressing problems of poverty, economic development and institutional capacity.
-The Canadian International Development Agency provides funding to Canadian and multilateral organizations active in Mongolia, and supports development projects of Mongolian non-government organizations.
+The Department of Foreign Affairs, Trade and Development provides funding to Canadian and multilateral organizations active in Mongolia, and supports development projects of Mongolian non-government organizations.